Proof · The public record

 What is the longest AI RPG campaign that has been shown to stay consistent?

-Creation OS published a single campaign at turn 5,011 with its full cast, factions, quests, and locations still on file and zero rows lost.
+Creation OS published one world artifact at turn 5,011.
+In the audited categories, its characters, factions, quests, and locations were still on file with zero rows lost.
 The record is frozen, dated, and open to inspect.
-Most memory claims in the category rest on tens of turns of self-reported testing, not thousands on the public record.
+This is an artifact-specific result, not a verified category record for longest consistent campaign.

 Why do AI RPG NPCs forget things and contradict themselves after a while?